yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Improvement

 ??? example  "Improves [resourceFilter] resource in this tile"
+	This is offered as an alternative to the improvedBy field of a resource.
+The result will be cached within the resource definition when loading a game, without knowledge about terrain, cities, civs, units or time.
+Therefore, most conditionals will not work, only those **not** dependent on game state.
 	Example: "Improves [Strategic] resource in this tile"

 	Applicable to: Improvement